BAR-ILAN UNIVERSITY (BIU)

 2013-2015 - FP7 project SPREE (Servicing Policy for Resource Efficient Economy), a three-year project within the environment theme under the European Commission’s Seventh Framework Program.

 Related projects of National University Research Council, Ministry of Education (RO); Ministry of Agriculture, (IL)

-Leader of WP3, development of the new interpretative tool
+Leader of WP3, development of the new innovative tool

 Contributions to WP1, WP2, dissemination (WP4) and management WP5

-In charge for the case study in Israel
+In charge of the case study in Israel

-Case Study 2: Emek HaMayanot (Israel).
-This considers the experiential cultural tourism associated with historic settlements including Kibbutzim in this peripheral part of Israel.
+Case Study: Beit She’an Valley: Includes the town of Beit She’an and the regional council Emek HaMayanot (Valley of Springs) (Israel).
+This considers the experiential cultural tourism associated with historic settlements including archeological sites and Kibbutzim heritage in this peripheral part of Israel.